Disability Employment Initiative

 Social Network Analysis

-The US Department of Labor (DOL), Office of Disability Employment Policy (ODEP) has a strong interest in advancing policies and programs that promote positive stay-at-work/return-to-work (SAW/RTW) outcomes for workers who experience an injury or illness that challenges their ability to work.
-Building on progress made in the previous three years, DOL/ODEP has contracted with IMPAQ International to take the work of the Stay at Work/Return to Work initiative to the next step.
-The objectives of the present contract are to:
+The US Department of Labor (DOL), Office of Disability Employment Policy (ODEP) has had a strong interest in advancing policies and programs that promote positive stay-at-work/return-to-work (SAW/RTW) outcomes for workers who experience an injury or illness that challenges their ability to work.
+Building on progress made in the previous three years, DOL/ODEP contracted with IMPAQ International to take the work of the Stay at Work/Return to Work initiative to the next step.
+The objectives of the present contract were to:

 - Facilitate and expand ODEP’s Collaborative Community of Practice (CoP) of key stakeholders focused on policy related to workforce attachment and SAW/RTW:

 - Create and support Policy Working Groups (PWGs) with the expertise to address policy and program issues raised by the CoP;